-FileMaker Pro 7
+FileMaker Pro 7 full review

 Pro 7 is the desktop application of the FileMaker family, which also includes new versions of the server product (called, wait for it, FileMaker Server 7), and FileMaker Server Advanced 7, which replaces the former FileMaker Unlimited.
 Completing the family are Developer and Mobile, which will be available later in the year.
 Because of the new file-format, if FileMaker is deployed as a client-server environment both the Server and the desktop Pro clients will need to be upgraded.
 The biggest new feature of FileMaker 7 is that a file can now contain multiple tables, and this is the source of many of the fundamental benefits that the new version offers.
 Previously each file could contain only one record set, with relationship defined between files, and kludges such as value lists to provide additional data values.
 Not only is this inefficient in terms of performance, but it means that distributing an application means including multiple files.
 Now one file can contain all the tables (ie record sets) of the database, though you can still use multiple files if required.
 There are some good reasons for doing so, of which more later.
 The new format means that when a database created with an earlier version is opened, it needs to be converted to the version 7 format, with a backup made of the old file.
 Unfortunately, there's no capability to consolidate multiple files into a multi-table file.
 Doing so will require new tables with the required fields, and importing data from the other files.
 Creating simple databases in FileMaker is easy: simply start defining fields and their datatype (text, number, date and so on, for example) and then either start adding records or importing data from an external source, such as a comma-delimited text file, Excel spreadsheet or similar.
 FileMaker 7 also features support for XML-based import, though the data must either strictly adhere to the included DTD (Document Type Definition), or include a reference to an external XLST style sheet.
 It can now also export as XML, though this consists of little more than a tagged output of column and row data, unless an external XLST is applied.
 Additional tables are created in the same way.
 FileMaker 7 has a visual relationship display that shows the tables.
 Linking tables is as simple as dragging the fieldnames you want to link from one table to another.
 Databases can quickly get complex, with multiple tables and numerous relationships, but you can collapse tables to display just their name or linked fields, and add colour-coding to represent groups of tables.
 This sort of functionality will be familiar to anyone who has used Access before, though the definition of what constitutes a relationship is different.
 A FileMaker 7 file can theoretically have up to 2,500,000 tables, but it's difficult to imagine how or why you might create a kraken like this.
 With a potential maximum of 64 quadrillion records and 256 million fields per table it's more about the memory and data restrictions of your machine than any software constraints Linked tables